-If you want to manually add a user to your course, and thus grant them access to it, you can do that from the "Customers" section:
+If you want to manually add a user to your course, and thus grant them access to it, you can do that from the "Members" section:

 Once you click on "Save" from this pop-up, the users will receive this email, where they will get the password as well: